 There are income restrictions though.
-If your modified adjusted gross income (MAGI) is less than $110,000 ($220,000 if filing a joint return), you will be eligible to contribute to a Coverdell account.
+If your modified adjusted gross income (MAGI) is less than $190,000 for filing a joint return, you will be eligible to contribute to a Coverdell account.
 Annual contributions are also limited to $2,000 a year.

 Yes, investments in a 529 savings account will not affect your ability to invest in a Coverdell Education Savings Account for the same beneficiary.
 Investing in both can be an especially good idea because the two complement one another.
 It’s similar to having a retirement plan at work and then also having an IRA, as well.